 How Does It All Add Up?

 Ultimately, if you were living your child’s life, would you imagine finding those daily habit patterns inspiring and satisfying, or are they depressing and unfulfilling?
 Spending hours on video games may be something a teenager wants, but it tends to be addictive and adds to anger and agitation.
 In today’s world, most sedentary children are spending time in front of a screen, and this is a real problem.
 Most are eating poorly, and this is also a real problem.
-Many live a life that is rather hectic, with routines that are in flux.
+Many live a rather hectic life, with routines that are in flux.
 Many parents in these hectic lives are frustrated, yelling and losing their cool repeatedly with their children.
 All of these contributions and can cause a variety of psychological and emotional issues in children, either directly or indirectly.

 When we approach a child’s struggles through the eyes of the system, we focus first on these factors that often impact the child’s functioning.
 There are often multiple factors to change, and almost always there is the need to adjust the parenting system.
 However, if you read this, and feel a bit overwhelmed, please remind yourself of one critical point: You eat the elephant one bite at a time!
 In other words, you can’t do it all at once, and nor should you try.
 But you can tackle one piece at a time, and then add another…then another.

 What About the Interplay of the Child and the System?
 Inevitably, there is a place for addressing both the system and the child.
 In next week’s article, we will cover how these two models come together and can maximize the power to improve a child’s functioning.